cpojer/expo-docs/versions/unversioned/guides/how-expo-works.md

 ## Serving an Expo project for local development

 There are two pieces here: the Expo app and the Expo development tool (either XDE or `exp` CLI).
 We'll just assume XDE here for simplicity of naming.
-When you open an app up in XDE, it spawns and manages two server processes in the background: the Expo Development Server and the React Native Packager Server.
+When you open an app up in XDE, it spawns and manages two server processes in the background: the Expo Development Server and the Metro Server.

 ![](./fetch-app-from-xde.png)